 Please note: The Calligraphy for Dragon, along with the other Zodiac Animals is available on the link here.

 Chinese Dragons are the ultimate symbols of cosmic energy.
 The Dragon is said to be the most potent symbol of good fortune in the Chinese pantheon of symbols.
-As one of the four creatures of the world’s directions, the Dragon stands for new beginnings.
+As one of the four creatures of the world’s directions, the Azure Dragon of the East stands for new beginnings (the others are the Vermilion Bird of the South, the White Tiger of the West, and the Black Tortoise (also called “Black Warrior”) of the North).
 The Dragon has the power to release water to parched lands which means it stands for abundance and relief.
 Continued success, high achievement, and prosperity are also listed among the Dragons arsenal of good qualities, which rank it one of the most popular of Chinese signs.

 Dragon riding the clouds

 Clouds are symbols of celestial mobility because many gods and immortals used clouds as vehicles on which they travelled.
-One such is the Monkey King who could summon a cloud with a special whistle.
+Arguably, the most famous is the Monkey King who could summon a cloud with a special whistle.
 Cloud is also considered a portent of good luck, carrying much needed rains that enable the growth of abundant crops.
 When clouds are combined with auspicious Chinese Dragons, this makes a perfect emblem to manifest positive effects in your life.

 Dragon and pearl